Hammarberg/c2/README.md

 This would keep writing to the current ORG but change addressing as it would be located at `$0200`.
 The code would obviously have to be relocated to `$0200` before being executed.
 To reset the addressing pointer, just assign ORG to itself with one argument like: `@ = @`
 ## Labels
 Labels represents an address.
-Labels are global in the assembly namespace, must to be unique and declared first on a line.
+Labels are global in the assembly namespace, must be unique and declared first on a line.

 Syntax: `<name>:`